Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 The rule of thumb is to always go beyond your Amp requirements by 20% or so.
 So, the number you are looking for should be around 180 Watts.
 That's the solar panel you need.

 Every solar panel setup should be used with a solar regulator.
-Solar panel accessories like this helps you make sure that the electricity that is produced and transferred to your auxiliary batteries remain stable and safe.
+Solar panel accessories like this help you make sure that the electricity that is produced and transferred to your auxiliary batteries remains stable and safe.

 So, what is the best size solar panel for camping?